vocalmajority/donate/index.markdown

 * <a href="https://activationresidency.com/">Activation Residency</a> is an art residency, collective, and co-op fund that serves marginalized artists and communities.

+* <a href="https://www.instagram.com/arthoecollective/?hl=en">Art Hoe Collective</a> is a collective started by QBPOC to provide a safe space for creatives of color.
+Your donation will also provide funds to Black-owned businesses affected by protests; contact via arthoecoreps@gmail.com.

+* <a href="https://www.blackfeastdinner.com/">Black Feast</a> is a monthly vegan pop-up celebrating black artists and writers through food.

 * <a href="http://www.blacktablearts.com/">Black Table Arts</a> gathers Black communities through the arts, towards better black futures.

+* <a href="http://www.bufubyusforus.com/">By Us For Us</a> is a collective of queer, femme, and non-binary Black and POC artists and organizers.

 * <a href="https://www.dancetheatreofharlem.org/">The Dance Theatre of Harlem</a> is a New York City ballet school that provides arts education and ballet training aiming to “present a ballet Company of African American and other racially diverse artists who perform the most demanding repertory at the highest level of quality.”
 In addition to performances and training, the Dance Theatre of Harlem also maintains community outreach programs to bring the arts to all.

 * The <a href="https://thefreeblackwomanslibrary.tumblr.com/">Free Black Women's Library</a> provides mutual aid to honor and nurture single Black mother artists, writers, and cultural workers.

+* The <a href="https://spicyzine.com/">Spicy Zine</a> is a collective led by women of color and queer/trans people of color working at the intersection of art, organizing, and publishing.

+* The <a href="https://www.instagram.com/thecirri/?hl=en">The Cirri</a> is a platform amplifying the narratives of Black womxn storytellers.
+You can donate via Cashapp ($thecirri).

 ___